 Remember there isn’t a right or wrong way of caregiving—your style, like your relationship with your parent, is bound to be different from your siblings’ styles.
 One thing is for certain, though: Everyone will appreciate your effort to keep them in the loop when it comes to decisions about your parent’s care.
-If you can’t all get together, schedule a phone conference or Skype session.
+If you can’t all get together for a family meeting, schedule a phone conference or Zoom session.
 And most importantly, recognize that despite your differences in opinion, everyone has your parent’s best interest at heart.

 Are you caring for a family member or friend?
 Sign up for Caring Delivered, VNSNY’s free newsletter just for caregivers, and get the information you need.